HarvardPL/CIFC/README.md

 ### Low equivalence

+The current formalization works on a two point lattice at the moment.

 In order to define the low equivalence relation between two configurations, we need an approach to connect and compare the addresses allocated by two configurations.
 We borrow a partial bijection φ defined by [ni-formal-gc](https://github.com/MathiasVP/ni-formal-gc/blob/master/README.md).
 The domain (codomain) of φ is the set of object identifiers of the first (second) configuration.

 #### Low equivalence of terms